 Consent for vaccinations is initially required from parents.

-If you not sure if your child has had all routine vaccinations, or you are 19 years old and under, please contact us to arrange an appointment.
+If you not sure if your child has had all routine vaccinations, or you are 19 years old and under, please contact our service for further advice and support.

 Flu (Influenza Nasal Spray)